DSHIVAAY-23/Universal-Privacy-Engine/docs/FUTURE_WORK.md

 ## 1. zkTLS (High Priority)

-The current "Recorded zkTLS" system is a fixture-based verification layer used to demonstrate the *flow* of data authenticity without the heavy cryptographic overhead of full zkTLS generation during development.
+The current "Signed TLS Fixtures (Pre-zkTLS)" system is a fixture-based verification layer used to demonstrate the *flow* of data authenticity without the heavy cryptographic overhead of full zkTLS generation during development.

 ### Implementation Goals
 - **TLSNotary Integration**: Replace recorded fixtures with live, 3-party TLS connection proofs (Prover, Notary, Verifier).